-- good condition without visible blemishes or deterioration - 3 usable & safe condition, with visible signs of wear or deterioration, e.g. cracks in footpaths - 4 usable condition with defects that interfere with use or reduce asset life e.g. extensive road cracking.
-At the end of Condition 4, the asset will be due for renewal or disposal. - 5 requires major repairs or is not suitable to remain in use due to a significant safety hazard, i.e. it is overdue for renewal.
+- new or equivalent - good condition without visible blemishes or deterioration - usable & safe condition, with visible signs of wear or deterioration, e.g. cracks in footpaths - usable condition with defects that interfere with use or reduce asset life e.g. extensive road cracking.
+At the end of Condition 4, the asset will be due for renewal or disposal. requires major repairs or is not suitable to remain in use due to a significant safety hazard, i.e. it is overdue for renewal. - 0.040